smguilia/overview-1/glossary/glossary.md

 ### rule
 {: #x2037526}

+- A JSON document that defines the configuration of resources and validates the compliance based on security requirements when a resource is created or modified.
+See also [profile](/docs/overview?topic=overview-glossary#x2034950), [scope](/docs/overview?topic=overview-glossary#x2037763).
-A set of conditional statements that are used to determine whether a build can be promoted.
+- A set of conditional statements that are used to determine whether a build can be promoted.

 ### rule set
 {: #x2065665}